rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_shapes_processor/README.md

 this value as arguments to the *Processor* creation, or use an algorithm independent of these values, as shown in *ShapesAggregatorAdv*.

-#### ShapesAggregatorAdv

-The data processing is tied to a *leading input*, that represents the input from which the processor reads *new* data first.
-For each instance found in the data read from the leading input, the processor reads *any* existing data for the equivalent instance.

-The aggregation algorithm consists of simply an average of the values `x` and `y` of all inputs.
-The remaining elements are set equal to the values of the data read from the leading input.

->**Note**:
->
-> For the proper behavior of both *Processor*\s it's required for the DDS inputs
-> to be configured with a history policy that preserves only the last sample.
+For the proper behavior of this *Processor* it's required for the DDS inputs to be configured with a history policy that preserves only the last sample.
-> This guarantees that memory doesn't grow unbounded since the processor will
-> never remove the samples from the StreamReader's cache.
+This guarantees that memory doesn't grow unbounded since the processor will never remove the samples from the StreamReader's cache.

 ### ShapesSplitter